ansible/awx/INSTALL.md

 - At leasts 4GB of memory
 - At least 2 cpu cores
 - At least 20GB of space
-- Running Docker or Openshift
+- Running Docker, Openshift, or Kubernetes

 ### AWX Tunables